pulumi/docs/reference/troubleshooting.md

 In any case, this error means that the Pulumi engine initiated an operation but was not able to see if this operation was successful.
 Because of this, the Pulumi engine has no way of knowing whether or not the operations it initated completed successfully or failed.
-This is a particularly troublesome situation for Pulumi because this means that resources may have been created that Pulumi does not know about.
+This means that resources may have been created that Pulumi does not know about.

 To fix this situation, you should first cancel the last update.
 If the CLI was not able to save your stack's state, it was also likely unable to tell the Service that an update has completed.